---master yarn means we want Spark to run in a distributed mode rather than on a single machine, and we want to rely on YARN (a cluster resource manager) to fetch available machines to run the job.
+Notice that we specified the parameters –master yarn – it means we want Spark to run in a distributed mode rather than on a single machine, and we want to rely on YARN (a cluster resource manager) to fetch available machines to run the job.
 If you aren’t familiar with YARN, it is especially important if you want to run several jobs simultaneously on the same cluster.
 When configured properly, a YARN queue will provide different users or process a quota of cluster resources they’re allowed to use.
 It also provides mechanisms for allowing a job to take full use of the cluster when resources are available and scaling existing jobs down when additional users or jobs begin to submit jobs.

---deploy-mode client indicates we want to use the current machine as the driver machine for Spark.
+The parameter –deploy-mode client indicates we want to use the current machine as the driver machine for Spark.
 The driver machine is a single machine that initiates a Spark job, and is also where summary results are collected when the job is finished.
 Alternatively, we could have specified –deploy-mode cluster, which would have allowed YARN to choose the driver machine.

 It’s important to note that a poorly written Spark program can accidentally try to bring back many Terabytes of data to the driver machine, causing it to crash.
 For this reason you shouldn’t use the master node of your cluster as your driver machine.
 Many organizations submit Spark jobs from what’s called an edge node, which is a separate machine that isn’t used to store data or perform computation.
 Since the edge node is separate from the cluster, it can go down without affecting the rest of the cluster.
 Edge nodes are also used for data science work on aggregate data that has been retrieved from the cluster.
 For example, a data scientist might submit a Spark job from an edge node to transform a 10 TB dataset into a 1 GB aggregated dataset, and then do analytics on the edge node using tools like R and Python.
 If you plan on setting up an edge node, make sure that machine doesn’t have the DataNode or HostManager components installed, since these are the data storage and compute components of the cluster.
 You can check this on the host tab in Ambari.